Skip to content

 Having shown great artistic talent from a young age, both Doris and her sister Anna were awarded scholarships to the Royal Academy Schools in Piccadilly, now the Royal Academy of Arts.

 Doris soon became a highly acclaimed society portraitist, and a well-known costume and set designer.
-Her works include costume designs for a Noel Coward play and murals for the famous ships the RMS Queen Mary and RMS Queen Elizabeth.
+Her works include costume designs for Noel Coward and murals for the luxury ships the RMS Queen Mary and RMS Queen Elizabeth.

 During the First World War, Doris volunteered as a VAD (Voluntary Aid Detachment) nurse in a hospital in Northwood, Middlesex, caring for soldiers injured on the front.

 She volunteered as a VAD nurse again during the Second World War and nursed wounded survivors of air raids in St Mary’s Hospital in Paddington, London.
-Combining her humanitarian work with her artistic skills, Doris produced paintings of her patients.
+Combining her humanitarian work with her artistic skills, Doris produced paintings to capture both the horrors of war and the work of volunteers on the home front.

 The first official war artists’ scheme was set up during WWI in 1916 by the British government.
 While 47 men were commissioned, only four women were, and three had their work rejected.

 Shortly after the Second World War started in 1939, the British government set up the War Artists Advisory Committee.
-Of the approximately 400 serving artists, only 52 were women, one of whom was Doris.
+Of the approximately 400 serving artists, only 52 were women.
+Doris was offered a short-term contract by the Committee but chose instead to submit work independently.

-Travelling around north-west Europe by lorry or air from a nearby RAF base, Doris sketched images in different places and then transformed them into oil paintings.
-Her studio was in Brussels at the Joint War Commission's headquarters, which had been the German headquarters during the occupation.
+Travelling around north-west Europe by lorry or air from a nearby RAF base, Doris sketched images in different places and then transformed them into oil paintings in her studio in Brussels, which had been the German headquarters during the occupation.

 No doubt the horrors of war haunted Doris for some time after she finished her work in 1945.
 Nevertheless, she returned to theatrical design and held exhibitions of her work.